 - Speech problems

 Jaw Surgery and Technology

 Only the latest technology is used at Oral & Maxillofacial Surgery of Utah, including full face X-rays with computer video imaging.
-This lets our team show you exactly how your bite will improve post-surgery and you can even get a sneak preview of how your looks may change (for the better).
+This lets our team show you exactly how your bite will improve post-surgery and you can even get a sneak preview of how your looks may change.
 Jaw surgery candidates rest easy knowing their team of professionals includes Drs.
 Partridge and Maxfield, as well as your dentist and orthodontist (if applicable).
 In the end, jaw surgery leads to better function, better health and a better appearance.